TriGuez/GNLSE/README.md

 INPUTS :

-* E : Complex enveloppe of the input electrical field
+* E : Complex envelop of the input electrical field
 * L : Length of the optical fiber [m]
 * h : Propagation initial stepsize [m]
 * l0 : Central vacuum wavelength of the simulation [m]